bgplab/evpn/docs/vxlan/1-single.md

 If everything else fails, read the [Arista EOS VXLAN Troubleshooting Guidebook](https://arista.my.site.com/AristaCommunity/s/article/Vxlan-Troubleshooting-Guidebook) or the corresponding documentation for your platform.

+Figured out what you did wrong?
+Continue to [More Complex VXLAN Deployment Scenario](2-complex.md).

 ## Cheating

 * Shut down your lab with the **netlab down** command
 * Start the lab from the `solution.yml` topology with the **netlab up solution.yml** command
 * Explore the S1/S2 device configuration

+Remembered the commands to configure VXLAN?
+Practice them in the [More Complex VXLAN Deployment Scenario](2-complex.md) exercise.

 ## Reference Information